 cloud from your terminal, Serverless Cloud CLI connects to your developer sandbox of the app associated with that folder.
 If the folder is empty and doesn't include a project, you'll be prompted to select an app or start a new app from one of our templates.

 Developer sandboxes are your own personal workspaces that let you interate on and test code without worrying about affecting production workloads or interfering with other developers.

-The biggest problem of cloud development was the productivity loss while working on local due to mocking cloud resources or assuming their behaviours.
-The feedback loop generally contains "develop -> deploy -> test issues -> see error" steps that are repeated numerously.
-With Serverless Cloud, it's possible to develop against Cloud.
-The changes you make are synced to Cloud instantly (less than a second depending on the change).
-In this way, you can be sure that your code will behave same on production as it behaves in your personal instance.
+One of the biggest problems with cloud development is the productivity lost while trying to replicate, emulate, or mock cloud resources locally.
+Without local emulation, the feedback loop generally consists of "develop -> deploy -> test -> see error", all of which can take a painfully long time.
+With Serverless Cloud, it's possible to develop in Cloud while still using your local development tools.
+The changes you make locally are automatically synced and deployed to your developer sandbox instantly (typically less than a second depending on the size of the change).
+This gives you a rapid development feedback loop that will ensure your code will behave in production as it behaves in your developer sandbox.